shaw-kunal/notes/aws/aws.md

 Key points:
-- Stateless : Responses myst be explicitly allowd by rules.
+- Stateless : Responses must be explicitly allowd by rules.
 - Applies to subnet , no individual instance.
 - Container numbered rules( from 1 - 32766) that are evaluated in order.